stella-teu/musical-keys-game/PROPOSAL.md

     // saves choice to computer sequence array

 // 8.
 Create an updatePlayerSequence() function:
-    // use event listeners from buttons to save player's choice in the player's sequence array AND add 1 to click count
+    // use event listeners from buttons to save player's choice in the player's sequence array AND add 1 to key count
     // also activate visual and auditory signifier through event listener
-    // IF click count matches the computer sequence's arrat length, call render()
+    // IF key count matches the computer sequence's arrat length, call render()

 // 9.
 Create an updateScore() function which adds 1 to player's score IF player sequence array matches computer sequence array.